-- (1) Responsibility for ensuring all required safeguarding processes/checks and training are completed lies with the sponsoring and ordaining diocese(s). - (2) Where a candidate coming to the Candidates Panel has not previously been to a BAP, the DDO will need to confirm in the papers submitted to Candidates Panel that all the safeguarding processes/checks and training required for attendance at a BAP have been completed; i.e. the Confidential Declaration, Enhanced DBS check, full CV of work with children, young people and vulnerable adults, and the completion of Basic and Foundation Safeguarding Training (CO and C1). - (3) Where a candidate coming to the Candidates Panel has previously been to a BAP, the Candidates Panel Report will normally contain a reminder that it is the responsibility of the diocese to ensure all safeguarding and safeguarding training requirements have been met and remain valid. - (4) For Ministers of other Churches/Provinces coming to Candidates Panel, and ordinands who have not yet been ordained, you are reminded that the candidate must have completed Leadership C2 Safeguarding Training by the point of ordination or licencing.
+- (1) Responsibility for ensuring all required safeguarding processes/checks and training are completed lies with the sponsoring and ordaining diocese(s). - (2) Where a candidate coming to the Candidates Panel has not previously been to a BAP, the DDO will need to confirm in the papers submitted to Candidates Panel that all the safeguarding processes/checks and training required for attendance at a BAP have been completed; i.e. the Confidential Declaration, Enhanced DBS with Barring Information check, full CV of work with children, young people and vulnerable adults, and the completion of Basic and Foundation Safeguarding Training (CO and C1). - (3) Where a candidate coming to the Candidates Panel has not previously been to a BAP and has lived, worked or volunteered outside the United Kingdom for a continuous period of 6 months or more at any point within the previous 10 years, an overseas criminal records check must have been completed in accordance with the requirements set out in the Church of England's Safer Recruitment and People Management Guidance (June 2021) before the candidate's case can be considered by the Candidates Panel.
+This is in addition to an Enhanced DBS with Barring Information for the candidate being obtained by the Diocese. - (4) Where a candidate coming to the Candidates Panel has previously been to a BAP, the Candidates Panel Report will normally contain a reminder that it is the responsibility of the diocese to ensure all safeguarding and safeguarding training requirements have been met and remain valid. - (5) For Ministers of other Churches/Provinces coming to Candidates Panel, and ordinands who have not yet been ordained, you are reminded that the candidate must have completed Leadership C2 Safeguarding Training by the point of ordination or licencing.
 The Candidates Panel Report will normally remind you of this.